 12 of the Best Foods to Boost the Immune System

-If you’re looking to stay fit and healthy and help to prevent pesky colds, flu and infections, then you’ll want to ensure that you’re giving your immune system the best chance of fighting off nasty bugs.
+If you’re looking to stay fit and healthy, then you’ll want to ensure that you’re giving your immune system the best chance of fighting off nasty bugs.

 The immune system is incredibly complex and there are a number of different factors which are thought to help improve immunity, one of which is diet and nutrition.
 Luckily, we’ve got you covered with the best foods for the immune system to help you stay as healthy as possible.